Particular/docs.particular.net/Content/NServiceBus/auditing-with-nservicebus.md

 <!--
 title: "Auditing With NServiceBus"
 tags: ""
-summary: "<p>The scalability inherent in parallel message-driven systems makes them more difficult to debug than their sequential, synchronous, and centralized counterparts.
+summary: "The scalability inherent in parallel message-driven systems makes them more difficult to debug than their sequential, synchronous, and centralized counterparts.
 For these reasons, NServiceBus provides built-in message auditing for every endpoint.
-Just tell NServiceBus where to send those messages.</p>
+Just tell NServiceBus where to send those messages."
-<h2>Configuring auditing</h2>
-"
 -->

 The scalability inherent in parallel message-driven systems makes them more difficult to debug than their sequential, synchronous, and centralized counterparts.
 For these reasons, NServiceBus provides built-in message auditing for every endpoint.
 Just tell NServiceBus where to send those messages.